dpi/rng/README.md

     user module provides the User entity.
 Identity module provides the Contact entity, allowing users to create registrations by providing an email address.
- *  __EventTypeConfig__: and entity maintaining configuration, and default values for EventConfig.
-Each EventTypeConfig is associated with an event bundle.
+ *  __EventType__: and entity maintaining configuration, and default values for EventConfig.
+Each EventType is associated with an event bundle.
 This type exists pending bug #2361775.

 # Model